BR0kEN-/cikit/docs/jenkins/github-bot/README.md

 ### Do I need to use my own GitHub account?

-Actually you need, but would be better to create another one with a name, such as `CIKit Bot` or similar, and use it only for CI purposes.
+Actually you do, but would be better to create another one with a name, such as `CIKit Bot` or similar, and use it only for CI purposes.

 ### Where should I get an access token for filling the `Secret` field?